transposit-connectors/calendar_events/README.md

 ## Use the operation in a hosted app page

 Click on **Code > Page template** to see the template for the hosted app page.
-Down around line 57 you'll see the operation called is `get_calendar_events`.
+Down around line 57 you'll see the operation `get_calendar_events` called.

 Load the live hosted app (find your app's URL at **Deploy > Hosted Page**) and once you've signed in and supplied Google Calendar credentials, you'll see your calendar events there.